Second Chen–Chiang summit: Background

 In the past, planes had to fly into Hong Kong airspace while traveling between the two sides.
-At the time, the meeting was one of the highest-level exchanges between officials from mainland China and Taiwan since 1949, when the Kuomintang, the party led by Chiang Kai-shek, lost the Chinese civil war to the Communists and retreated to Taiwan.
+At the time, the meeting was one of the highest-level exchanges between officials from mainland China and Taiwan since 1949, when the Kuomintang, the party led by Chiang Kai-shek, lost the Chinese Civil War to the Communists and retreated to Taiwan.

 Pre-meeting

 Earlier, on October 21, 2008, another Chinese envoy, Zhang Mingqing (張銘清), was pushed to the ground by Taiwan Independence activists in a scuffle in Tainan while visiting Taiwan.
 As a result, Taiwan police decided to mobilize a total of 7,000 officers for Chen's protection.

-The 1025 demonstration also occurred on October 25.
+Opposition to Chen's visit also sparked massive peaceful rallies and protests organised by the opposition DPP on 25 October 2008.
+Preliminary estimates place the number of protesters at around 500,000.
+Protesters accused President Ma Ying-jeou "of making too many concessions and moving too fast in relaxing restrictions on trade and investment with China."

 The night before the first day meeting, Chen Yun-lin was trapped by protesters at the Grand Formosa Regent Taipei hotel, while attending a banquet.
 Hundreds of protesters surrounded the hotel, chanting, throwing eggs and burning Chinese flags, according to news agencies.
 The riot police clashed with the protesters, and dozens of people were injured.